evan-forbes/UniswapMoonbeamPost/README.md

    ...
 }
 ```
 If we look at the UniswapV2Factory contract, we can see where and what `feeToSetter` actually does.
-As we talked about before, the feeToSetter is passed into the constructor, so it's determined by whomever deploys the factory address.
+As we just mentioned, the feeToSetter is passed into the constructor, so it's determined by whomever deploys the factory address.
 ```Solidity
 contract UniswapV2Factory is IUniswapV2Factory {
    address public feeTo;